Pietrassyk/Movie_Recommender/README.md

 If the Server is down you can run the recommender locally.
 Just follow the installation guide below.

 ## Installation
-1. clone this repo onto your machine
+1. Clone this repo onto your machine
-2. Install docker
+2. Install docker (If you haven't already)

 ## Start the Server
 1. Navigate to the root folder of this repo in the terminal and run `bash 01_start_container.sh`